AmirSalari/Principles-of-Compiler-Design/README.md

 # Compiler
-Compiler Design course - Final project
-Project of Compiler Design Course (BSc)
+Final project of Compiler Design Course (BSc)

 Base input grammer is in the repository.